 1. Santa Fe, NM

-With a high share of short-term leases and a great internet speed, sunny Santa Fe is a nice place to relocate to temporarily for a change of scene while you work remotely and stay safe.
+With a high share of short-term leases and great internet speed, sunny Santa Fe is a nice place to relocate to temporarily for a change of scene while you work remotely and stay safe.

-In particular, if you need to unwind, a stroll down Canyon Road should do the trick.
+If you need to unwind, a stroll down Canyon Road should do the trick.
 It culminates as you reach the Sangre de Cristo Mountains — a sight to behold at the end of a particularly busy day.
 However, admiring the Pueblo-style architecture can also be just as effective in a city so full of history.
 Most importantly, this city has the second-lowest COVID-19 infection rate on the list.

 Do you crave nature as you sit working at your computer between four walls?
 If so, Colorado Springs has just what you need and more.
 In addition to the third-lowest infection rate on the list, Colorado Springs also has the third-best internet speed — although you might not have WiFi for your Zoom calls in its underground caves.